-By the 1931-1932 winter season 403 Commonwealth was the home of Mary (Shaw) Bancroft, widow of William Amos Bancroft.
-She is shown as the assessed owner from 1931 through 1934.
+On February 10, 1931, 403 Commonwealth was purchased from Susan Carr’s estate by Mary (Shaw) Bancroft, the widow of William Amos Bancroft.
 Her son and daughter in law, Guy Bancroft and Charlotte (Nickerson) Bancroft, lived with her.
 They all previously had lived in Cambridge.
 They also maintained a home in Cohasset.

 Mary Bancroft’s husband, William A. Bancroft, had been a lawyer and president of the Boston Elevated Railway.
 He had served as a brigadier general in the US Volunteers during the Spanish American War and as Mayor of Cambridge.

 Guy Bancroft was treasurer of the Boston News Bureau.

 On December 21, 1934, Mary Bancroft transferred 403 Commonwealth to her son, Guy, and her daughter, Catherine (Bancroft) Haviland, the wife of William David Haviland, whose family manufactured Haviland china in Limoges.

 Mary Bancroft died in March of 1935.
 Guy Bancroft continued to live at 403 Commonwealth until about 1937, when he moved to The Tudor (northwest corner of Beacon and Joy).

 On September 20, 1937, 403 Commonwealth was acquired from Guy Bancroft and Catherine Haviland by Catherine Geraldine (Sullivan) Hanley, the widow of Francis M. Hanley.
 She was a legal secretary and probably held the property for someone else, possibly for Guy Bancroft.
 In October of 1937, she applied for permission to convert the property from a single-family dwelling into ten apartments.
 She subsequently abandoned the permit.